Multi-threading with TThread Part I¶

 Gustavo 'Gus' Carreno 🇵🇹 🇬🇧 — 2024-05-27 at 15:53

-You should never use the Terminate
+You should never use the Terminate property of a TThread outside the thread itself.

-[to wait for the thread to terminate]!!
+You should always use WaitFor [to wait for the thread to terminate]!!

-Usually, you use Terminated
+Usually, you use Terminated extensively in the Execute method.

-, especially if you have a long running and/or blocking thread.
+You kinda have to check it religiously inside Execute, especially if you have a long running and/or blocking thread.

-property is privacy level protected.
-Hence, you should not use it outside Execute
+But, if I'm not mistaken, the Terminated property is privacy level protected.
+Hence, you should not use it outside Execute.

-.
-Then if you need to make sure it's done and has cleaned up, you use WaitFor
+To terminate a thread you call Terminate.
+Then if you need to make sure it's done and has cleaned up, you use WaitFor.

-procedure Synchronize();
+procedure Synchronize();¶

 - Threads should not directly update visible components (like UI elements), so you must use